Need Help? Give us a call.

 With the exception of the Clover Go, all other Clover POS hardware options provide an all-in-one solution.
 Whether you need to process a contactless payment, scan a barcode, or print a receipt, odds are that your Clover POS system can do it.

-For all its merits, Clover isn’t a perfect product, and no Clover review would be complete without looking at its drawbacks.
-Here’s the most notable downside to the Clover systems:
+For all its merits, Clover POS isn’t a perfect product, and no Clover review would be complete without looking at its drawbacks.
+Here’s the most notable downside to the Clover POS systems:

-One major flaw that Clover has as a whole?
+One major flaw that Clover POS has as a whole?
 They don’t offer any free hardware options.
 This means that, on top of payment processing fees, your business will also have to shell out a lump sum for a piece of Clover POS hardware, no matter how simple your payment processing needs are.

 As such, if you’re looking for barebones, affordable payment processing, then you might want to explore other POS options that offer free hardware.